billkable/dev-workflow-workshop/workshop-instructions/content/intro.md

 This is where you will review the code, and perform some code edits.

-In the bottom right status bar you will see a spinner.
-Wait a minute or so,
-you should see the Java extension activated, and the `JAVA_PROJECTS` view in the bottom left of the navigation pane.

-Click on it,
-and expand the `tracker` project.

-You can navigate your code in a Java context.

 ### Terminal

 Switch back to the Terminal window: